-This month marks the 6 year anniversary of my journey into full time blogging as well as the anniversary of the end of my 5 year run in corporate america.
+This year marks the 9 year anniversary of my journey into full-time blogging as well as the anniversary of the end of my 5 year run in corporate america.

 I spent 5 years working at a Fortune 500 brokerage firm.
 I worked in three different departments and held 5 different titles over those 5 years.

-When I began working there I walked in full of ambition and expectancy that a few years down the road I would be sitting pretty in my corner office.
+When I began working there I walked in full of ambition and expectation that a few years down the road I would be sitting pretty in my corner office.